Winner Winner Chicken Dinner Logo

 • • Use uncertified chargers from unknown brands

-• • Force connectors that don't fit properly
+• • Force connectors that do not fit properly

 • • Leave devices charging unattended overnight